Conformal Yang-Mills field in arbitrary dimensions

 \noinbf{ Conformal YM field theory with two coupling constants}.
 Lagrangian we want to discuss is described by two conformal invariants and is given by \be \LL_\tot = \LL_\smCYM + \LL_{F^3}\,, \ee where $\LL_\smCYM$, $\LL_{F^3}$ are given in \rf{manus-18082023-03}, \rf{manus-18082023-50}.
-The Lagrangian for the conformal YM field in $10d$ \rf{manus-18082023-87} is a cousin of the Lagrangian for the conformal YM field in $8d$ \rf{manus-17082023-87}.
-As in the case of $8d$, a number of conformal invariants entering general theory of YM field in $10d$ is greater than two. \footnote{For example, for YM field in $10d$, we can mention, besides $\LL_\smCYM$ and $\LL_\tot$, the conformal invariant $\LL_{F^5} \,\,\sim\,\, F_2^{ab} F_2^{bc}F_2^{ce} F_2^{cf}F_2^{fa}$ and many other similar $F^5$ conformal invariants built in terms of the field strength $F_2^{ab}$. } Also, as in the case of $8d$, for the most general conformal YM field theory in $10d$ considered to third order in the fields, there are only two cubic interaction vertices. \footnote{This has been proved by using the light-cone gauge approach in Ref.\cite{Metsaev:2016rpa}. } It is the terms of third order in the fields entering the Lagrangian $\LL_\tot$ \rf{manus-18082023-87} that provide the description of those two cubic vertices, while the Lagrangian $\LL_\tot$ \rf{manus-18082023-87} as a whole provides the completion to all orders in fields of those two cubic vertices.
+Lagrangian $\LL_\tot$ \rf{manus-18082023-87} depends on the two conformal invariants given by $\LL_\smCYM$ and $\LL_{F^3}$.
+Note however that, for the YM field in $10d$, a number of conformal invariants is greater than two. \footnote{For example, for the YM field in $10d$, we can mention, besides $\LL_\smCYM$ and $\LL_{F^3}$, the conformal invariant $\LL_{F^5} \,\,\sim\,\, F_2^{ab} F_2^{bc}F_2^{ce} F_2^{cf}F_2^{fa}$ and many other similar $F^5$ conformal invariants built in terms of the field strength $F_2^{ab}$. } Namely, the conformal invariant $\LL_\smCYM$ involves terms of the second order and higher than the second order in the fields, while the conformal invariant $\LL_{F^3}$ involves terms of the third order and higher than the third order in the fields.
+All the remaining conformal invariants involve terms of higher than the third order in the fields.
+Those remaining conformal invariants are not considered in the present paper.